 The Wine Tool Museum and Tasting features a 20-minute light, sound, and visual show telling the history of winemaking through its tools.
-Guided paired tastings are the best way to explore everything, where a host first offers the barrel wine, then the finished wine, and explains the evolution.
+Guided wine tastings are the way to go, in which your host first offers the barrel wine, then the finished wine, and explains the evolution.

 Take a Wine Tour

 You can also leave the winery expeditions to specialists such as Pure Luxury.
 It doesn’t get any easier, leaving the driving and guiding to the pros.

 Grab Lunch on the Sonoma Plaza